Jony Ive's 15 most iconic Apple products and designs

 iPhone (2007)

-Perhaps no other tech device has had more of an impact in today's modern era than the iPhone.
+Perhaps no other tech device has had more of an impact than the iPhone.
 Combining the capabilities of an iPod, a phone and a handheld computer that connects to the internet, the iPhone revolutionized how we communicate and access information.
-When Job's unveiled the first iPhone, he emphasized its 3.5-inch multi-touch touchscreen and said Apple "designed something wonderful in your hand."
-It shared a nearly identical design motif as the first iPod Touch (a line of devices that still continues today).
-Fast forward to 2017 when Ive introduced the 5.8-inch iPhone X, he described it as a"physical object that disappears into the experience."
+When Jobs unveiled the first iPhone, he emphasized its 3.5-inch touchscreen and said Apple "designed something wonderful in your hand."
+It shared a nearly identical design motif as the first iPod Touch (a line of devices that continues today).
+Fast-forward to 2017: When Ive introduced the 5.8-inch iPhone X, he described it as a "physical object that disappears into the experience."

 iPad (2010)

-At first it might have seemed hard to convince some people that the iPad was simply more than "a larger iPhone," but to its credit the iPad did help usher in a new era of large-screen tablets.
-Equipped with a 9.7-inch display and a physical home button, the iPad was a sleek and powerful tablet that now comes in a variety of sizes.
+At first it might have seemed hard to convince some people that the iPad was simply more than a larger iPhone, but to its credit the iPad did help usher in a new era of large-screen tablets.
+Equipped with a 9.7-inch display and a physical home button, the iPad was a sleek and powerful tablet, and it now comes in a variety of sizes.
 In a promo video introducing the iPad, Ive said, "When something exceeds your ability to understand how it works it sort of becomes magical -- and that's exactly what the iPad is."

 iOS 7 (2013)

-In addition to hardware, Ive was heavily involved in the design of Apple's 2013 mobile operating system, iOS 7.
-It was one of the biggest overhaul the OS underwent, and ushered in a new era that replaced a dated skeuomorphic interface with a more modern, flat aesthetic.
-Bright pastel colors, translucent notification shades and a homescreen with a parallax depth effect breathed new life to the iPhone.
+In addition to hardware, Ive was heavily involved in the design of Apple's 2013 mobile operating system iOS 7.
+It was one of the biggest overhauls the OS underwent, and ushered in an era that replaced a dated skeuomorphic interface with a more modern, flat aesthetic.
+Bright pastel colors, translucent notification shades and a homescreen with a parallax depth effect breathed new life into the iPhone.
 To Ive, iOS 7 represented simplicity. "[Simplicity is] about bringing order to complexity," he said in a 2013 promo video. "iOS 7 is a clear representation of these goals."

 Apple Watch (2014)

 Apple's first fitness tracker, the Apple Watch, debuted in 2014 and featured a stainless steel body, a rectangular display, a digital crown and swappable bands.
-It was one of the best-designed wearables at the time, but compared to other rivals like the Pebble Steel, the Watch was expensive and had a short battery life.
-It didn't stop Ive from singing its praises though, and in 2018 when he introduced the Apple Watch Series 4, he said it was, "a device so powerful, so personal, so liberating; it can change the way you live each day."
+It was one of the best-designed wearables at the time, but compared to rivals like the Pebble Steel, the Watch was expensive and had a short battery life.
+That didn't stop Ive from singing its praises, and in 2018, when he introduced the Apple Watch Series 4, he said it was, "a device so powerful, so personal, so liberating; it can change the way you live each day."

 Apple Park (2017)